mukul-rathi/old-personal-website/posts/demystifying-deep-learning/backpropagation-computation-graph-lstm.md

 series: Demystifying Deep Learning
 part: Part 11
 title: Backpropagation through, well, anything!
-layout: default
 comments: true
 date:  2018-09-17  19:00:00
-excerpt: How we can generalise Backprop to <em> any </em> neural network - see how TensorFlow and Keras compute their partial derivatives!
+excerpt: How we can generalise Backprop to any neural network - see how TensorFlow and Keras compute their partial derivatives!
 We'll use the LSTM cell as an example
 image: /assets/blog/BackpropAnything/LSTM.png

 caption: The LSTM cell computation graph

+redirect_from: /2018/09/17/BackpropThroughAnything.html
 ---

 ## Introduction